In this post, I share my tasty turkey for the Thanksgiving recipe. Get a look inside my kitchen and fun notes I take each year to prepare the feast.

 It’s my favorite time of year where we use fresh herbs, spice, and vegetables to cook up a fabulous Thanksgiving turkey.
 Hard to believe I wasn’t always confident when it came to cooking a turkey.
 Preparing a giant 20-pound turkey can be intimidating.
 By taking some notes and carefully paying attention to temperatures you will be a pro at cooking up a large turkey in no time.

 Each year I add to my food journal featuring how to’s and more.
 As a result, the journal is filled with Notecards from family and friends, favorite magazine clippings and printed recipes from favorite cooking sites make up this journal.
 The journal is filled with notes that are over 40 years old from my Dad’s cookbook.
 These notes are hard to read but true treasures.
 As a result, memorable recipes and notes can be found in my journal helping me cook up that perfect turkey each year.

 - sweet onion

 Spices and Rub Recipe

 Here are the ingredients for my Thanksgiving spice rub used on the roasted turkey.

 Check out the Food Safety website for cooking directions.

-Biggest mistake ever was using a foil pan for a 22 pound turkey.
-As a result, the foil does not provided a good insulation to accurately hold the heat for the turkey to cook in the time suggested.
+The biggest mistake ever was using a foil pan for a 22-pound turkey.
+As a result, the foil does not provide good insulation to accurately hold the heat for the turkey to cook in the time suggested.
 Thanksgiving dinner ended up being a few hours late.
 I’ve had great success using an electric roaster.
 It’s a fact that the electric roaster not only frees up my oven for other dishes it is easier to keep the lid in providing the correct temperature for cooking.